MrKillerShaunBa/KillerClock/README.md

 # KillerClock

+This is a Nixie tube-inspired clock made using LED filaments.
+These filaments are strings of micro-LEDs which imitate the look of a tungsten filament.
+It uses ESP-32, which syncs time with an NTP server using the on-board wifi.
+It uses a MAX7219 ic to run the 7 segments.
+Everything is powered using a 5V 2A wall adaptor.
+There are also Glass test tubes to match the look of a Nixie tube.

+I got the inspiration when I chanced upon a [Nixie tube clock](https://nixieshop.com/), which I found very interesting.
+Since Nixie tubes aren't available reliably in India, I made one using LEDs.

 # BOM
 | Product | Quantity (MOQ) | Source | Total Price(INR)(includes tax) | Price($)(Converted) | Link |
 | :-----: | :-----: | :-----: | :-----: | :-----: | :-----: |